GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/04.331-340/07."Stand-Still-and-See"/docs.md

 ---
+title: |
-title: 337.
-"Stand Still and See"
+    337. "Stand Still and See" - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 337.
+"Stand Still and See".
+Stand still and see! yea, see, today,  New wonders of redeeming grace'  The mighty Potter molds the clay  Again within this hallowed place,  Till through the human, the Divine  Is seen once more to move and shine.
+    keywords:  |
-    keywords: Church Hymnal, "Stand Still and See", "Stand still and see!" yea, see, today,
+        Church Hymnal 1941, adventhymnals, advent hymnals, "Stand Still and See", "Stand still and see!" yea, see, today.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 337. "STAND STILL AND SEE"
+####  Church Hymnal 1941,

 ```txt
 1.